arcbtc/bitcoinVend/README.md

 # LNURLVend
 ## Offline bitcoin vending machine

-LNURLVend is the next logic step after <a href="https://github.com/arcbtc/LNURLPoS">LNURLPoS</a>, where you cango to read more about how LNURLPoS works.
+LNURLVend is the next logic step after <a href="https://github.com/arcbtc/LNURLPoS">LNURLPoS</a>, where you can go to read more about how the concepts behind LNURLVend work.

 ### Demo video